Isnor/testtable/README.md

 }
 ```

-The hope is that this is very easy to use for test-driven development and eventually, behaviour-driven tests.
-Ultimately, the hope for this library is that the programmer can just _write the tests_ and not need to worry about the boilerplate of defining, running, and maintaining them.
+Ultimately, the hope for this library is that the programmer can just _write the tests_: "this is how I expect my function to behave given this input".

 - [x] Test Table
-- [x] Generic Test Definition
 - [x] HTTP Test Definition
 - [ ] RPC Test Definition
+- [ ] Generate tests given a spec / based on swagger annotations (?)

 ## Design

-`testtable` is meant to be extremely small and often won't be used directly by the programmer writing tests, but instead a programmer creating a testing library.
-The "useful" parts of `testtable` will be the modules built on top of it.
-The first of these modules and the initial motivation for this project will be testing API endpoints.
+`testtable` is a very small package intended to make it easier to quickly produce and write tests that can be easily extended and modified later.
+It provides very little functionality and is intended to be built upon by implementing the `testtable.Run` function.

 ## Use-cases